ovh/venom/executors/http/README.md

 # Venom - Executor HTTP

-Step for execute a HTTP Request
+Step to execute an HTTP request

 ## Input
 In your yaml file, you can use: